 Reading has always been a priority for our family.
-Our first child was in the NICU for her first three weeks.
-Even though it may seem strange, we were reading to her before she even left the hospital.
+Our first child was in the NICU for her first three weeks, and we were reading to her before she even left the hospital.
 Cuddling up at night to read a few stories before bed is a tradition that we all look forward to every day.
 It’s become our special family time.

 Incorporating books that reinforce positive behavior into our bedtime routine teach these lessons.
-They also help us discuss what the kids learn at school each day without feeling lectured or scolded.
+They also help kids discuss positive behavior without feeling lectured or scolded.

 For young toddlers, my favorite books have been the Toddler Tools by Elizabeth Verdick.
 We also read several Karen Katz lift-the-flap books that our youngest still requests.

 We started reading these books to our youngest before she was a year old.
-Even at that age, she seemed to comprehend the simple concepts portrayed.
+Even at that age, she understood the simple concepts portrayed in the books.
 She’ll “read” the books to herself for fun, and we often hear her repeating the phrases to her older sister!

 Toddler Tools by Elizabeth Verdick